 This European perennial invades pastures and lawns, displacing native plants and forming monocultures.
-The vibrant orange-red flowers are clustered at the top of the leafless stem and you’ll see them in late spring to mid-summer.
-Orange hawkweed (Hieracium aurantiacum) grows about 12′ tall and produce dandelion-like fuzzy seedheads.
-The plant spreads vegetatively through stolons.
-All parts of the plant also produce a milky juice.
-The best way to get rid of it is to dig it out by hand, making sure you get all the roots.
+The vibrant orange-red flowers are clustered at the top of the leafless stem and bloom in late spring to mid-summer.
+Orange hawkweed (Hieracium aurantiacum) grows about 12′ tall and produces dandelion-like fuzzy seedheads.
+The plant spreads through stolons (stems or runners that grow along the ground).
+All parts of the plant produce a milky juice.
+The best way to remove this weed is to dig it out by hand, making sure to get all pieces of the roots.

 Some native plant alternatives are: